Decreases colic symptoms in babies via the breast milk.

 Ways to use Anise

-Cooking and baking: The sweet flavour of Anise has been used in cooking and baking for decades.
+Cooking and baking: The sweet flavor of Anise has been used in cooking and baking for decades.
 The seeds can be used as a whole or even crushed.
-The mild liquorice taste of Anise seeds enhanced the sweetness in pastries, cakes or cookies.
+The mild licorice taste of Anise seeds enhanced the sweetness in pastries, cakes or cookies.
 When cooking, you can combine Anise with cinnamon, which compliments it very well.
 Dosage: You’ll have to follow the recipe or just trust your taste buds.
-Try a few anise seed recipes on Yummly.

-- Anise Seed Milk: Drop a teaspoon Anise seeds in a warm glass of milk.
+Anise Seed Milk: Drop a teaspoon Anise seed in a warm glass of milk.

-- Interesting tip: You can use Anise seeds in a mouse trap.
-They love the flavour.
+Interesting tip: You can use Anise seeds in a mouse trap.
+They love the flavor.
 But be careful if you have a dog or cat.
 They also love Anise.